-- All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children and that the Data Protection Act 20187 is not a barrier to sharing information where the failure to do so would place a child at risk of harm. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to children and families.
-Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a child to other members of staff on a need to know basis. - We will always undertake to share our intention to refer a child to MASH with their parents /carers unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+- Bratton Fleming School recognises that in order to effectively meet a pupil's needs, safeguard their welfare and protect them from harm the school must contribute to inter-agency working in line with Working Together to Safeguard Children (2018) and share information between professionals and agencies where there are concerns. - All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard pupils and that the Data Protection Act 20188 is not a barrier to sharing information where the failure to do so would place a pupil at risk of harm. - All staff must be aware that they cannot promise a pupil to keep secrets which might compromise the pupil's safety or wellbeing. - However, we also recognise that all matters relating to child protection are personal to pupils and families.
+Therefore, in this respect they are confidential and the Headteacher or DSLs will only disclose information about a pupil to other members of staff on a need to know basis. - We will always undertake to share our intention to refer a pupil to MASH with their parents /carers unless to do so could put the pupil at greater risk of harm, or impede a criminal investigation.
 If in doubt, we will contact the MASH consultation line.

-8. Child Protection Procedures
+13. Child Protection Procedures

-- Abuse and neglect are forms of maltreatment of a child.
-Somebody may abuse or neglect a child by

-inflicting harm or by failing to act to prevent harm.
-Children may be abused in the family or in an

-institutional or community setting by those known to them or, more rarely, by others (e.g. via the

-internet).
-They may be abused by an adult or adults or by another child or children.

-- Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a child may be being abused can be found in appendices 1 and 2.

-- Any child in any family in any school could become a victim of abuse.
-Staff should always maintain an attitude of "It could happen here".

-- There are also a number of specific safeguarding concerns that we recognise our pupils may experience;

-- child missing from education

-- child missing from home or care

-- child sexual exploitation (CSE)

-- bullying including cyberbullying

-- domestic abuse

-- drugs

-- fabricated or induced illness

-- faith abuse

-- female genital mutilation (FGM)

-- forced marriage

-- gangs and youth violence

-- gender-based violence/violence against women and girls (VAWG)

-- mental health

-- private fostering

-- radicalisation

-- youth produced sexual imagery (sexting)

-- teenage relationship abuse

-- trafficking

-- peer on peer abuse
+- Abuse and neglect are forms of maltreatment of a pupil.
+Somebody may abuse or neglect a pupil by inflicting harm or by failing to act to prevent harm.
+Pupils may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
+Abuse can take place wholly online, or technology may be used to facilitate off line abuse.
+They may be abused by an adult or adults or by another child or pupils. - Abuse and Neglect may also take place outside of the home, contextual safeguarding, and this may include (but not limited to), sexual exploitation criminal exploitation, serious youth violence, radicalisation. - Further information about the four categories of abuse; physical, emotional, sexual and neglect, and indicators that a pupil may be being abused can be found in appendices 1 and 2. - Any pupil in any family in any school could become a victim of abuse.
+Staff should always maintain an attitude of "It could happen here". - There are also a number of specific safeguarding concerns that we recognise our pupils may experience; - pupil missing from education - pupil missing from home or care - child sexual exploitation (CSE) - bullying including cyberbullying - domestic abuse